 Dialectical behavioral therapy works by going against your instinct.
 It is normal to wish you did not have anxiety.
 However, this type of therapy helps you embrace the disorder while working to overcome it.

 DBT requires you to acknowledge your anxiety rather than ignore it.
 It equips you with skills to recognize negative thoughts and let them pass without obsessing over them.
-Eventually, you can manage your anxiety before it gets out of control.
+Eventually, you can manage worries and fears before it gets out of control.